 - This test uses a small flexible scope to view the lower part of your colon.
 Because the test only looks at the last one third of the large intestine (colon), it may miss some cancers that are higher in the large intestine.

-- Sigmoidoscopy and a stool test should be used together.
+- Sigmoidoscopy and a stool test may be used together.

 - A colonoscopy is similar to a sigmoidoscopy, but the entire colon can be viewed.